yoctoproject/poky/documentation/ref-manual/variables.rst

    :term:`FIT_SIGN_NUMBITS`
       Size of the private key used in the FIT image, in number of bits.
-      The default value for this variable is set to "2048" by the :ref:`ref-classes-kernel-fitimage` class.
+      The default value for this variable is set to "2048" by the :ref:`ref-classes-kernel-fit-image` class.

    :term:`FIT_UBOOT_ENV`
       This variable allows to add a U-Boot script as a text file to the FIT image.
 Such a script can be sourced from the U-Boot shell.

-      When inheriting the :ref:`ref-classes-kernel-fitimage` class a
+      When inheriting the :ref:`ref-classes-kernel-fit-image` class a
       script file should be included in the :term:`SRC_URI` of the Linux kernel recipe.